- Do you have a lot of passwords to manage?

 - Passwords are a security protection that we love to hate

-- Why you should not re-use passwords
+- Why should you never re-use passwords?

 - Why do passwords have to be so complicated?

-- How to choose strong passphrases
+- How to choose strong passphrases?

-- Multi-Factor Authentication adds security to passwords
+- Does Multi-Factor Authentication add security to passwords?

 - Should you have multiple password managers to avoid a Single Point of Failure?

-- Vulnerabilities in password managers
+- Do some password managers have vulnerabilities?

-- Password Manager links and reviews
+- Where can you find some Password Manager links and reviews?

 - Back up your password manager's master password securely to Vault12